 My process is like a free form, improvisational dance where the dancers make up the moves as they dance.
 When I go into my studio, I try to let go and trust my instincts.
 My aim is to surprise myself and ultimately surprise the viewer, to produce work that is full of life and energy, and is both expressive and aesthetically pleasing.

 What is my work about?
-Movement, freedom, energy, and life force inspire me and because people, animals and nature abound in these qualities, they are my primary subjects.
-My artwork is not dark, in fact it is the opposite of darkness.
-A lot of my paintings are my “happy dance” and a reclamation of the child within or inner child, a psychological concept denoting a person's original or true self.
+Movement, freedom and life force inspire me and because people and animals abound in these qualities, they are my primary subjects.
+My artwork is usually not dark but it is emotional.
+In fact, I consider many of my paintings to be my "happy dance".
+Sometimes I think the work is a reclamation of my child within or inner child, a psychological concept denoting a person's original or true self.

-I believe in the power of art to uplift, enrich and transform our lives.
-I believe in the importance of beauty in our lives.
+Art uplifts, enriches and transforms our lives and our lived in environments.
+We need beauty in our lives.
+I appreciate when people tell me my work is beautiful, healing and "full of feminine energy".
 There is a Navaho prayer that talks of “walking in beauty” all of our days.
 This Native American concept of The Beauty Way is a piece of ancient wisdom sorely needed in our contemporary world.
-Many art critics and some artists think the pursuit of beauty in art is terribly old fashioned.
-Artists don’t want to be viewed as old fashioned, nostalgic or insignificant.
-They don’t want to be dismissed, so they will often squelch their natural pursuit of beauty.
-I don’t agree with these artists or critics.
-Isn’t there already enough ugliness in the world?
-My purpose is to create beautiful works of art that will last my lifetime and beyond and to share my vision of beauty with my viewers.
+My purpose is to create beautiful works of art that will last my lifetime and beyond and to share my vision with my viewers and collectors.